-For the first quarter of 2012, we increased unrecognized tax benefits by \$1 million from \$39 million at yearend 2011 primarily due to new information related to federal and state tax issues.
-The unrecognized tax benefits balance of \$40 million at the end of the 2012 first quarter included \$24 million of tax positions that, if recognized, would impact our effective tax rate.
+Our unrecognized tax benefits of \$40 million at the end of the 2012 second quarter remained unchanged from the balance at the end of the 2012 first quarter.
+For the first half of 2012, we increased unrecognized tax benefits by \$1 million from \$39 million at year-end 2011 primarily due to new information related to federal and state tax issues.
+The unrecognized tax benefits balance of \$40 million at the end of the 2012 second quarter included \$24 million of tax positions that, if recognized, would impact our effective tax rate.

-Our shareholders' equity decreased by \$17 million as a result of additional MVW spin-off adjustments reducing tax benefits to be recognized on the disposition of the timeshare business.
+We recorded a net \$16 million adjustment in the first half of 2012 to reduce shareholders' equity, primarily as a result of additional MVW spin-off adjustments reducing tax benefits to be recognized on the disposition of the timeshare business.